mvolkmann/blog/src/git.md

   Save the changes and quit the editor to start the rebase process.

-  This updates my-feat by setting it to a copy of main and then replaying all the changes made in my-feat onto this copy of main.
+  This updates the local `main` branch with the changes made on `my-feat` by replaying them onto the local `main` branch.

 - Test the code on my-feat to verify that everything is still working correctly.

-- Merge the feature branch to main with the following:

-  - `git checkout main`
-  - `git pull`
-  - `git merge my-feat`
+- On projects that are using pull requests, create one.
+  Otherwise, push your local `main` branch to the remote with `git push`.

 - Delete the local feature branch with `git branch -d my-feat`